ionixjunior/Contenido-Eventos/Talleres/Azure/README.md

 *INotifyPropertyChanged* is important for data binding in MVVM Frameworks.
 This is an interface that, when implemented, lets our view know about changes to the model.

-By default, every own view models will be inherit from **BaseViewModel**.
+By default, every own viewmodels will be inherit from **BaseViewModel**.
 So, we will implement **INotifyPropertyChanged** in base class.

 Update: